-In addition, the Article VIII regulations specifically require monitoring to assess the impacts on a particular type of resource.
+In addition, the Section 94-c regulations specifically require monitoring to assess the impacts on a particular type of resource.
 For monitoring associated with a specific resource, see the appropriate exhibit in this Application (e.g., for monitoring associated with agricultural land see Exhibit 15).